For inquires about registering for this course, please contact Mike LaBombard

 Below 70 F

-Students will be required to complete the following online training programs:
+Students will be required to complete the following online training programs, prior to the completion of the course:

 NIMS 100 https://training.fema.gov/is/courseoverview.aspx?code=IS-100.c